Media outlets recall country’s unity after Sept. 11 attacks

 It took four hours, until the ceremony ended with taps being played on trumpets.

-“Twenty years is a nice round number,” said one man who memorialized his lost brother.
+“Twenty years is a nice round number,” said Jim Giaccone, who memorialized his lost brother, Joseph.
 “But for me and other family members, it’s another day, it’s another month, it’s another year.”